 There are many couples who mutually agree to divorce and have no issue working with one another to find the best plan of action for their future.
 However, divorce is much more than signing a few papers and continuing on with life as unmarried individuals.
 Life’s unpredictable nature means that it’s impossible to see what the future can bring.
 Although a married couple can divorce and terminate their legal union, the lasting effects of having shared your entire lives can resurface in the years to come.
 You’ll want to be sure you’ve covered all your bases and have professional legal assistance to tie up every loose end.

 Only a divorce attorney is fully versed in the nuances and intricacies of divorce law and family law.
-When you consult with your Phoenix family law attorney multiple times, whether in-person, on the phone, or via another method, you build a relationship that’s much more beneficial to the process and your individual well-being.
+After you consult with your divorce attorney multiple times, whether in-person, on the phone, or via another method, you build a relationship that’s much more beneficial to the process and your individual well-being.
 Only a qualified divorce attorney can apply your unique goals and concerns to create a step-by-step divorce process that works best for you.